Oregon Paid Family Leave

 What amount will I get paid?

 Oregon’s leave program is the most generous.
-The average week wage (AWW) is used as the benchmark to reimburse.
+The average weekly wage (AWW) is used as the benchmark to reimburse.
 A worker earning less than 65% (or the minimum wage) will be eligible for 100% reimbursement.
 An employee earning $15 an hour and working 40 hours per week would be eligible for a $600 weekly payment.

 You will be reimbursed if you make more money than the minimum wage.
 The reimbursement is based on a sliding-scale system.
 You will get 100% of your wages up to 65 percent% of the state’s AWW.
 After that, 50% for every dollar earned above that.
 The maximum payment is 120% of the AWW or $1,311 for 2021.